Wind tunnel: Origins

+English mathematician and physicist Isaac Newton (1642–1726) displayed a forerunner to the modern wind tunnel in Proposition 36/37 of his book Philosophiæ Naturalis Principia Mathematica.

-English military engineer and mathematician Benjamin Robins (1707–1751) invented a whirling arm apparatus to determine drag and did some of the first experiments in aviation theory.
+English military engineer and mathematician Benjamin Robins (1707–1751) invented a whirling arm apparatus to determine drag and did some of the first experiments in aerodynamics.

 Sir George Cayley (1773–1857) also used a whirling arm to measure the drag and lift of various airfoils.
-His whirling arm was 5 ft long and attained top speeds between 10 and 20 feet per second (3 to 6 m/s).
+His whirling arm was 5 ft long and attained speeds between 10 and 20 feet per second (3 to 6 m/s).

-Otto Lilienthal used a rotating arm to accurately measure wing airfoils with varying angles of attack, establishing their lift-to-drag ratio polar diagrams, but was lacking the notions of induced drag and Reynolds numbers.
+Otto Lilienthal used a rotating arm to make measurements on wing airfoils with varying angles of attack, establishing their lift-to-drag ratio polar diagrams, but was lacking the notions of induced drag and Reynolds numbers.

-However, the whirling arm does not produce a reliable flow of air impacting the test shape at a normal incidence.
-Centrifugal forces and the fact that the object is moving in its own wake mean that detailed examination of the airflow is difficult.
-Francis Herbert Wenham (1824–1908), a Council Member of the Aeronautical Society of Great Britain, addressed these issues by inventing, designing and operating the first enclosed wind tunnel in 1871.
+Drawbacks of whirling arm tests are that they do not produce a reliable flow of air.
+Centrifugal forces and the fact that the object is moving in its own wake also mean that detailed examination of the airflow is difficult.
+Francis Herbert Wenham (1824–1908), a Council Member of the Aeronautical Society of Great Britain, addressed these issues by inventing, designing, and operating the first enclosed wind tunnel in 1871.
 Once this breakthrough had been achieved, detailed technical data was rapidly extracted by the use of this tool.
 Wenham and his colleague John Browning are credited with many fundamental discoveries, including the measurement of l/d ratios, and the revelation of the beneficial effects of a high aspect ratio.

-Konstantin Tsiolkovsky built an open-section wind tunnel with a centrifugal blower in 1897, and determined the drag coefficients of flat plates, cylinders and spheres.
+Konstantin Tsiolkovsky built an open-section wind tunnel with a centrifugal blower in 1897, and determined the drag coefficients of flat plates, cylinders, and spheres.

-Danish inventor Poul la Cour applied wind tunnels in his process of developing and refining the technology of wind turbines in the early 1890s.
+Danish inventor Poul la Cour used wind tunnels to develop wind turbines in the early 1890s.

-Carl Rickard Nyberg used a wind tunnel when designing his Flugan from 1897 and onwards.
+Carl Rickard Nyberg used a wind tunnel to design his Flugan starting in 1897.

-In a classic set of experiments, the Englishman Osborne Reynolds (1842–1912) of the University of Manchester demonstrated that the airflow pattern over a scale model would be the same for the full-scale vehicle if a certain flow parameter were the same in both cases.
-This factor, now known as the Reynolds number, is a basic parameter in the description of all fluid-flow situations, including the shapes of flow patterns, the ease of heat transfer, and the onset of turbulence.
+The Englishman Osborne Reynolds (1842–1912) of the University of Manchester demonstrated that the airflow pattern over a scale model would be the same for the full-scale vehicle if a certain flow parameter were the same in both cases.
+This parameter, now known as the Reynolds number, is used in the description of all fluid-flow situations, including the shape of flow patterns, the effectiveness of heat transfers, and the onset of turbulence.
 This comprises the central scientific justification for the use of models in wind tunnels to simulate real-life phenomena.
-However, there are limitations on conditions in which dynamic similarity is based upon the Reynolds number alone.

 The Wright brothers' use of a simple wind tunnel in 1901 to study the effects of airflow over various shapes while developing their Wright Flyer was in some ways revolutionary.
-It can be seen from the above, however, that they were simply using the accepted technology of the day, though this was not yet a common technology in America.
+However, they were using the accepted technology of the day, though this was not yet a common technology in America.